News

 Have you ever worked with alumni on your projects?

-It's an ongoing project, I' ll soon be working on a video game developed by alumni.
+It's an ongoing project, and I'll soon be working on a video game developed by alumni.

 Which project has impressed you the most?

 I really liked the aesthetics of this video and the technical and creative challenge it represented.
-It was complex to imagine a whole world of sound but I'm very pleased with the result.
+It was complex to imagine an entire sound universe but I'm very satisfied with the result.

 What do you like best about your job?

 I work on very different projects, both in terms of aesthetics and sector of activity.
-Customer expectations are never the same, it's a constant challenge.
-That's what I like most about my job.
+Customer expectations are never the same, so it's a constant challenge.
+That's what I like best about my job.

 Can you tell us one good memory from your years at GOBELINS?

-We worked as a group on a prototyping project for the Hermès brand.
-We had to imagine an interactive 3D experience using clothes and accessories to present the brand's next fashion show.
+We had been working as a group on a prototyping project for the Hermès brand.
+We had to imagine an interactive 3D experience using clothing and accessories to present the brand's next fashion show.

 We used one of the studios on the Saint Marcel campus to carry out photogrammetry and create 3D objects from existing ones.
 It was a great experience.